 What is your favorite thing about being in the Honors Program?

 "I love that I have a group that I instantly belong to.
-I know the people and they know and care about me.
-Also the resources available through Fr.
-Clancy and Hopkins House make many things possible." -Sarah Dupont, Class of 2011
+I know the people and they know and care about me." -Sarah Dupont, Class of 2011

 "I love the intellectual community.
 Passion and curiosity are contagious and Honors lets us bounce off of each other and mix things up between majors and disciplines while we come up with ideas and just have fun!" - Sara Reed, Class of 2015